7 Best Air Fryers Under $100 – Buyer’s Guide 2026

 Frequently Asked Questions

-What is the best air fryer under $100 for a family?
+What is the best air fryer under $100 in 2026?

 How long does an air fryer last?